cortexproject/cortex/docs/configuration/config-file-reference.md

 # interval
 # CLI flag: -compactor.compaction-retries
 [compaction_retries: <int> | default = 3]

+# Time before a block marked for deletion is deleted from bucket.
+If not 0,
+# blocks will be marked for deletion and compactor component will delete blocks
+# marked for deletion from the bucket.
+If delete-delay is 0, blocks will be
+# deleted straight away.
+Note that deleting blocks immediately can cause query
+# failures, if store gateway still has the block loaded, or compactor is
+# ignoring the deletion because it's compacting the block at the same time.
+# CLI flag: -compactor.deletion-delay
+[deletion_delay: <duration> | default = 48h0m0s]

 # Shard tenants across multiple compactor instances.
 Sharding is required if you
 # run multiple compactor instances, in order to coordinate compactions and avoid